-If you’re having trouble kicking off your New Year’s Resolutions, you’re not alone.
+If you’re having trouble sticking to your healthy habits, you’re not alone.
 Sometimes, getting started is the hardest part.
-With that in mind, we’re here to help with some tips for starting (or restarting) healthy habits for 2017.
+With that in mind, we’re here to help with some tips for starting (or restarting) healthy habits for 2020.

 Step One: Realistic, Definitive Goals